 Given these risks, it is ideal to have detox in a trusted, high-quality rehab facility.
 Medical professionals will be assisting you through the process while ensuring that your alcohol or drug detoxification is as safe and comfortable as possible.

 Once you contact rehab professionals about detox, perhaps you may be thinking about the actual process that occurs.
 This initial step may slightly be different for everyone, but here is a general guide that can help give you an idea:

 Step 1: Medical assessment

-Admitting yourself in a rehab facility does not mean you will automatically go through a detox.
+Admitting yourself to a rehab facility does not mean you will automatically go through a detox.
 Those with mild addictions or prefer an outpatient treatment may benefit from other options than an initial detox.

 Thus, a medical assessment is important to help professionals determine if you do need a detox.
 You will fill out forms and will be asked to take bodily fluid samples to determine the severity of your condition.
 These tests will help addiction specialists decide what kind of detox will be provided as well.

 After reviewing the results of your assessment, the next step is being admitted for treatment in the rehab’s inpatient facility.
 The medical staff will monitor your vital signs and overall wellness during the detox period.

 Depending on your case, they will also provide medications needed for you to have a safe withdrawal.
 Even with professional assistance, drug and alcohol withdrawals can be challenging and uncomfortable, to say the least.
 The goal of the medical staff is to ensure that this intensive period will be as safe and comfortable as possible.